Iran–Contra affair: Background

 At the same time that the U.S. government was considering its options on selling arms to Iran, Contra militants based in Honduras were waging a guerrilla war to topple the FSLN revolutionary government of Nicaragua.
 Almost from the time he took office in 1981, a major goal of the Reagan administration was the overthrow of the left-wing Sandinista government in Nicaragua and to support the Contra rebels.

 The Reagan administration's policy toward Nicaragua produced a major clash between the executive and legislative branches as Congress sought to limit, if not curb altogether, the ability of the White House to support the Contras.
 Direct U.S. funding of the Contras insurgency was made illegal through the Boland Amendment, the name given to three U.S. legislative amendments between 1982 and 1984 aimed at limiting U.S. government assistance to Contra militants.
 By 1984, funding for the Contras had run out; and, in October of that year, a total ban came into effect.
 The second Boland Amendment, in effect from 3 October 1984 to 3 December 1985, stated:

 During the fiscal year 1985 no funds available to the Central Intelligence Agency, the Department of Defense or any other agency or entity of the United States involved in intelligence activities may be obligated or expended for the purpose of or which may have the effect of supporting directly or indirectly military or paramilitary operations in Nicaragua by any nation, organization, group, movement, or individual.

 In violation of the Boland Amendment, senior officials of the Reagan administration continued to secretly arm and train the Contras and provide arms to Iran, an operation they called "the Enterprise".
-Given the Contras' heavy dependence on U.S. military and financial support, the second Boland Amendment threatened to break the Contra movement and led to President Reagan ordering in 1984 that the NSC "keep the Contras together 'body and soul, no matter what Congress voted for.
+Given the Contras' heavy dependence on U.S. military and financial support, the second Boland Amendment threatened to break the Contra movement and led to President Reagan ordering in 1984 that the National Security Council (NSC) "keep the Contras together 'body and soul, no matter what Congress voted for.

-A major legal debate at the center of the Iran–Contra affair concerned the question of whether the National Security Council (or NSC) was part of the "any other agency or entity of the United States involved in intelligence activities" covered by the Boland Amendment.
+A major legal debate at the center of the Iran–Contra affair concerned the question of whether the NSC was part of the "any other agency or entity of the United States involved in intelligence activities" covered by the Boland Amendment.
 The Reagan administration argued it was not, and many in Congress argued that it was.
 The majority of constitutional scholars have asserted the NSC did indeed fall within the purview of the second Boland Amendment, though the amendment did not mention the NSC by name.